 "Peppermint, especially in the form of peppermint oil, can help relax the digestive system muscles and soothe ongoing stomach pain," Seti says.

 Just like chamomile can calm and soothe irritated, inflamed skin, it can do the same for an uneasy stomach.
 "Usually consumed in chamomile tea, chamomile has anti-inflammatory properties which help soothe an upset stomach," Seti says.

-Make a cup of ginger tea to soothe your stomach, and drink it out of one of our favorite cups below.
+Next time you have an upset stomach, make a cup of chamomile tea to soothe your stomach and drink it out of one of our favorite cups below.

 Which foods for an upset stomach do you like to keep in the house?
-Up next: the foods a gut expert won't touch.
+Up next: everything you need to know about migraines, from causes to cures.